-- Individual wells.
-A developer can also choose the option of individual wells to supply daily water needs, if the following requirements are met: - (a) The developer must clearly demonstrate to the satisfaction of the director of engineering and public works, through test wells, draw down tests, and other suitable methods, that the quantity standards specified in this section can be met for all proposed lots. - The proposed source and supply system must be (b) approved by the Department of Natural Resources and other agencies having jurisdiction.
-Proof of the approval must be submitted to the department. - (B) Quantity requirements for development of five or more lots are as follows: - Residential use.
-The proposed source and system for residential use must be capable of producing and delivering not less than 75 gallons per capita per day and a peak hour factor of 150 percent. - Nonresidential development.
-To determine quantity distribution requirements for nonresidential development, developer must provide an evaluation by an engineer licensed in the State of Alaska and submit the written evaluation to the director of engineering and public works for review and approval. - Water rights.
-The developer must show proof that the appropriate permit to appropriate water has been obtained from the State of Alaska for water rights for the source of water being proposed for use in the development. - Fire protection.
+- (a) The developer must clearly demonstrate to the satisfaction of the director of engineering and public works, through test wells, draw down tests, and other suitable methods, that the quantity standards specified in this section can be met for all proposed lots. - (b) The proposed source and supply system must be approved by the Department of Natural Resources and other agencies having jurisdiction.
+Proof of the approval must be submitted to the department. - (B) Quantity requirements for development of five or more lots are as follows: - (i) Residential use.
+The proposed source and system for residential use must be capable of producing and delivering not less than 75 gallons per capita per day and a peak hour factor of 150 percent. - (ii) Nonresidential development.
+To determine quantity and distribution requirements for nonresidential development, the developer must provide an evaluation by an engineer licensed in the State of Alaska and submit the written evaluation to the director of engineering and public works for review and approval. - (iii) Water rights.
+The developer must show proof that the appropriate permit to appropriate water has been obtained from the State of Alaska for water rights for the source of water being proposed for use in the development. - (C) Fire protection.
 For a development of five or more lots proposed within the fire service area and not connecting to the public water system, the developer must construct a water supply system that will provide adequate fire protection.
 This distribution system must meet all the requirements of CBJ 49.15. above and may be separated or combined with the domestic water supply system. - (2) Development of four or fewer lots. - (A) Neither a community water system, nor individual wells are required if the development is of four or fewer lots. - (B) Fire protection requirements will be determined at the time the individual lots are developed.